The Ultimate 10 Days In Italy Itinerary

 When you’re done exploring the ruins, head to Rome’s adjacent Monti neighborhood, just 5 minutes away.

 Monti is Rome’s trendiest off the beaten path district.
-Formerly a slum in ancient Rome, now it’s gentrified and packed with unique shops and hip eateries.
+It’s packed with unique shops and hip eateries.

 Be sure to get off the main drag and explore Monti’s cute side streets.
-If you want to grab a quick lunch, get avocado toast or a panini at Fehu.
+There are great spots to eat on Via Urbana.

-When you’re done in Monti, head over to the the Vittorio Emanuel II monument on Capitoline Hill.
+When you’re done in Monti, head over to the the Vittorio Emanuel II monument towering over Piazza Venezia.

 For views, hike up to the second floor.
 For even better views, take the Roma dal Cielo elevator around the back up to the viewing terrace.